shobhit418/movingcar/README.md

 [Link](url) and ![Image](src)
 ```

-For further details you can see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).
+For further details for you can see [GitHub Flavored Markdown](https://guides.github.com/features/mastering-markdown/).

 ### Jekyll Themes